MyHealthX

 We process your personal data under the following legal bases:

-Under DPDPA 2023: (a) Consent — Section 6: You provide explicit, informed, specific, and unambiguous consent during registration through four separate consent checkboxes covering: data collection and storage, emergency QR data display, emergency contact alerts, and agreement to Terms and Privacy Policy. (b) Legitimate Use — Section 7(f): When your QR code is scanned in a medical emergency, displaying your emergency medical information to the scanner is a legitimate use under Section 7(f), which permits processing for "responding to a medical emergency involving a threat to the life or immediate threat to the health of the Data Principal or any other individual."
+(b) Legitimate Use — Section 7(f): When your QR code is scanned in a medical emergency, displaying your selected emergency information to the scanner may also be supported as a legitimate use under Section 7(f), which permits processing for "responding to a medical emergency involving a threat to the life or immediate threat to the health of the Data Principal or any other individual."

-Under IT Act 2000: (a) Section 43A: As a body corporate handling sensitive personal data (medical information), we implement and maintain reasonable security practices and procedures as prescribed. (b) Section 72A: We process personal information under a lawful contract (our Terms of Service) and will not disclose such information in breach of this contract. (c) Section 79: As an intermediary, we observe due diligence as prescribed by the Central Government.
+(b) Section 72A: We process personal information under a lawful contract (our Terms of Service) and will not disclose such information in breach of this contract.

 4. How We Use Your Information